brenoguim/flexclass/README.md

     - This array size is necessary to delete with `delete[]`
 - Many high-performance codebases (such as `LLVM`) will apply this technique to avoid allocations

-The goal of merging these allocations is to improve performance through less `malloc` calls, improving locallity and reducing fragmentation.
+The goal of merging these allocations is to improve performance through less `malloc` calls, improving locality and reducing fragmentation.

 # Enter Flexclass